 The Legislature also approved Governor Scott's plan to abolish the Department of Community Affairs (SB 2156).
-Assuming the legislation is not vetoed, it will send the various divisions and functions into a variety of different state agencies.
+The bill has not yet been approved by the Governor, but a veto seems quite unlikely.
+If approved, this legislation will send the various divisions and functions into a variety of different state agencies.
 The Division of Community Planning, which oversees comprehensive planning and DRIs, will be placed in a new Department of Economic Opportunity, along with the Division of Housing and Community Development and the Florida Housing Finance Corporation.
 The Division of Emergency Management will be transferred to the Executive Office of the Governor.
 The Florida Building Commission will be housed with the Department of Business and Professional Regulation.
 Other DCA programs will be transferred to the Department of Environmental Protection.

-The Community Planning Act is an far-reaching and landmark piece of legislation that, if not vetoed, will substantially revise Florida's complex growth management laws.
+The Community Planning Act is an far-reaching and landmark piece of legislation that will substantially revise Florida's complex growth management laws.
 Many of the basic requirements and features of the current law will remain, but the changes will provide opportunities for existing, pending and new development projects and will allow local governments more flexibility and control at the local level.